 CONSERVATION AND RESTORATION SERVICES

-All our interventions are conducted following the Code of Ethics and Guidance for Practice of the Canadian Association for Conservation of Cultural Property (CAC-ACCR) and of the Canadian Association of Professional Conservators.
+All our interventions are conducted following the Code of Ethics and Guidance for Practice of the Canadian Association for Conservation of Cultural Property (CAC-ACCR).

 Toronto Art Restoration Inc. can perform the following treatments on historic, modern and contemporary paintings executed on any supports to stabilize the materials and return the composition closer to its intended appearance: